 “You either walk inside your story and own it or you stand outside your story and hustle for your worthiness.” – Brené Brown

 Lemon Moms: Resources to guide you in healing from childhood trauma, abuse or neglect.
 Available on Amazon and wherever books are sold.
 (Kindle, Audiobook and paperback format.)

 Diane Metcalf earned her Bachelor of Arts degree in Psychology in 1982 and a Master of Science in Information Technology in 2013.

 She has held Social Worker, Counselor and Managerial Positions in the fields of Domestic Violence and Abuse, Geriatric Healthcare, Developmental Disabilities, and Reproductive Health.
 She is an experienced Advocate and Speaker on the topics of Domestic Violence and Abuse and has been a guest on Lockport Community Television (LCTV), sharing her knowledge and experience regarding Domestic Abuse with the local community.
 In addition, she experienced Maternal Narcissistic Abuse and has been involved in other toxic relationships.
 She purposefully learned (and continues to learn) appropriate coping skills and strategies to live happily.
 She shares those insights here.

-personal insight regarding her own abusive experiences and subsequent recovery work.
+Her books and articles are the results of her education, knowledge, and personal insight regarding her own abusive experiences and subsequent recovery work.
 She is no longer a practicing Social Worker, Counselor, Program Manager or Advocate, nor is she or has she ever been a licensed psychologist.

 Currently, Diane runs her own website design company, Image and Aspect, and writes articles and tutorials for Tips and Snips, her inspirational blog for creative people.
 She continues to learn and write about Emotional Healing.